 Prep the Veggies: Grate the zucchini and carrot using a box grater or food processor.
 For zucchini, squeezing out excess liquid is optional for a moister muffin, but recommended if you’re swapping in wetter summer squash to avoid soggy results.
 Pat carrots dry if they’re very wet.

-Make the Streusel: In a small bowl, combine flour, brown sugar, rolled oats, and cinnamon.
+Make the Streusel: In a small bowl, combine flour, sugar, rolled oats, and cinnamon.
 Stir in melted butter until the mixture forms coarse crumbs.
 Add chopped nuts if you’d like extra crunch.
 Set aside.

 Mix Dry Ingredients: In a large bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, nutmeg (if using), and granulated sugar.